xuri/excelize-doc/en/style.md

 func (f *File) NewStyle(style *Style) (int, error)
 ```

-NewStyle provides a function to create the style for cells by given style options.
+NewStyle provides a function to create the style for cells by a given style options, and returns style index.
+The same style index can not be used across different workbook.
 This function is concurrency safe.
 Note that the `Font.Color` field uses an RGB color represented in `RRGGBB` hexadecimal notation.

 ### Border {#border}